aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_vpc_config.md

 In addition to Arguments listed above - the following Attributes are exported

-* `ID` - The ID of vpc_config Resource.
+* `ID` - The ID of cloudeos_vpc_config Resource.

-A CloudLeaf VPC peers with the CloudEdge VPC to enables communcation between instances in either VPC.
+A CloudLeaf VPC peers with the CloudEdge VPC to enable communication between instances between them.
-CloudEOS across two peer VPC can communicate with each other as if they are within the same network.
-The following Attributes are exported in CloudLeaf VPC that gives information about the peer CloudEdge VPC
+The following Attributes are exported in CloudLeaf VPC that provides information about the peer CloudEdge VPC.

-* `peer_vpc_id` - ID of the peer CloudEdge VPC, only valid for AWS.
+* `peer_vpc_id` - ID of the CloudEdge peer VPC, only valid for AWS.
-* `peer_vpc_cidr` - CIDR of the peer CloudEdge VPC, only valid for AWS.
+* `peer_vpc_cidr` - CIDR of the CloudEdge peer VPC, only valid for AWS.
-* `peer_vnet_id` - ID of the peer CloudEdge VNET, only valid for Azure.
+* `peer_vnet_id` - ID of the CloudEdge peer VNET, only valid for Azure.
 * `peer_rg_name` - Resource Group name of the peer CloudEdge, only valid for Azure.
 * `peer_vnet_name` - VNET name of the peer CloudEdge, only valid for Azure.